Gonzaga’s culture of service is one of the many reasons we love sending our boys here.

 Located in the basement of St. Aloysius Church, The McKenna Center provides food, counseling, and emergency assistance to those in need.
 From November 1 to March 31, the Center also provides overnight accommodations, a hot meal, and a supportive environment to approximately 20 men in its Hypothermia Program.
 The goal of the program is to provide structure, support, and skills to enable a man to successfully move forward with his life.

-The Gonzaga Mothers Club proudly supports the extraordinary mission and spirit of the Washington School for Girls, an all-scholarship independent Catholic School in DC’s Anacostia neighborhood serving students in grades 3-8.
+The Washington School for Girls is an all-scholarship independent Catholic School in DC’s Anacostia neighborhood serving students in grades 3-8.

 Toiletries for girls – lotion, powder, lip balm, comb, brush, barrettes, etc.